 Node Disk Manager in OpenEBS enables disk management in a Kubernetes way or by using Kubernetes constructs.
 Using OpenEBS, nodes in the Kubernetes cluster can be horizontally scaled without worrying about managing persistent storage needs of stateful applications.
 The storage needs (capacity planning, performance planning, and volume management) of a cluster can easily be automated using the volume and pool policies of OpenEBS.

 There is no blast radius effect.
-CAS architecture does not have the typical blast radius issue that is typically observed in the traditional storage systems.
+CAS architecture does not have the blast radius issue that is typically observed in the traditional storage systems.
 Metadata of the volume is not centralized and is kept local to the volume.
 Losing any node results in the loss of volume replicas present only on that node.
-As the volume data is synchronous replicated at least on to two other nodes, in the event of a node failure, the data continues to be available at the same performance levels.
+As the volume data is synchronously replicated at least on two other nodes, in the event of a node failure, the data continues to be available at the same performance levels.

 Free Cross Cloud Visibility of Stateful Applications

 Director Online is the SaaS service for OpenEBS enabled Kubernetes clusters that provide comprehensive monitoring and management of OpenEBS volumes.
 Logs of all OpenEBS volume pods are instantly uploaded to Director Online and available for users through Kibana dashboard.
-Topology view on Director Online used very often to understand the Kubernetes resources when they are deployed at scale.
+Topology view on Director Online is used very often to understand the Kubernetes resources when they are deployed at scale.